 How long and how consistently have you been applying yourself?
 Don’t expect instant success, especially if you’ve been socially isolated for years.
 Progress is never linear, but rather a series of improvements, plateaus, and occasional setbacks.
 Focusing on the journey instead of obsessing over the “results” will help keep you motivated over the long haul.

-Learn to love cold approach, because honestly, what other option do you have to meet women?
-Even if you find it exhausting, It’s always better to keep pushing yourself than to become complacent and settle for being alone.
+Learn to love cold approach, because honestly, it’s one of the best options for meeting women.
+Even if you find it exhausting, it’s always better to keep pushing yourself than to become complacent and settle for being alone.

 Making excuses is easy, and moving past them can sometimes feel impossible.
 But the next time you catch yourself making an excuse not to do something, write it down on paper, and then write out as many counterarguments as you can come up with.
 Once you do this, you’ll realize how silly the excuse was in the first place, and you will be convinced to take the action that you originally were trying to avoid.